 I prefer getting documents and taking depositions as the principal means of discovery in most any case.
 If done right, the documents-then-depositions, with limited written discovery, approach is more cost-efficient and effective than any written discovery.
 Litigators, myself at times included, spend far too much time fighting over written discovery.
 We get locked in these little battles, these time-consuming discovery sideshows, driven by competitive instincts, by ego, by a desire to make the other side spend money, or even, at times, regretfully, by client animus towards the other side.
 These battles take on a life of their own, where just winning the battle, and not getting the discovery we think we want, becomes the all-consuming reason for the battle.
 This is not always the case, but if we are honest about it, we must admit that many written discovery disputes are more about the battle than they are about the discovery.
 Written discovery surely has its place in modern litigation and, at times, is well worth the fight to get it.
 But, a great deal of the time, it is not.
 With those comments as the backdrop, I offer up some suggested prescriptions for the ills that often infect our written discovery efforts – the Discovery Rules!

 Before proceeding with written discovery, simply and seriously consider whether it is worth the effort.
-It is a reasonable assumption with most any written discovery you propound will result in a larger discovery set coming back at you, lodged objections, lengthy meet and confer exchanges, threats of motion and sanctions, actual motions and sanctions, delayed trial dates, and increased costs to the client.
+It is a reasonable assumption with most any written discovery you propound will result in a larger discovery set coming back at you, lodged objections, lengthy meet and confer exchanges, threats of motions and sanctions, actual motions and sanctions, delayed trial dates, and increased costs to the client.
 Do you really need that written discovery?
 Does it align with your case theories?
 Can you get the information in a more candid response to a question at deposition?
 Basically – is the discovery response you seek really worth the hassle of getting it?

 As a corollary to Rule 1, never propound a written discovery request that you are not willing to enforce by motion.
 If the discovery is not important enough for you to enforce with a motion to compel, it is likely not important enough to propound in the first place.
 Why propound discovery that you are not willing to fight for?
 Do the cost-benefit analysis at the front-end rather than in the middle of the resulting discovery battle.